Our impact in 2020: a snapshot of our results for children

-UNICEF operates in over 190 countries and territories in some of the world’s toughest locations to reach the children who are most at risk and most in need.
+UNICEF operates in more than 190 countries and territories in some of the world’s toughest locations to protect children, no matter what.

-In 2019, UNICEF Australia supported millions of children affected by devastating conflict, natural disasters, and emergencies around the world, providing urgent life-saving assistance.
+In 2020, UNICEF Australia supported millions of children affected by the COVID-19 pandemic, devastating conflict, natural disasters, and emergencies around the world, providing urgent life-saving assistance.

 Through our long-term international development programs, we worked to improve children’s access to and quality of healthcare, education, clean water, sanitation and hygiene, and provide protection from violence, abuse and neglect.